 And I knew exactly what the Holy Spirit was pointing me to.

 My Own Example of How Fear is Disobedience

 About two years ago, I had felt a tug on my heart to join the worship band at church.
 Over the course of my then-thirty-years, I had a self imposed rule to never sing publicly.
 Because, you know, fear.
 And fear of what others would think.

-But I kept feeling a tug and desire to start singing with the amazing band on Sundays.
+But I kept feeling a tug and a push from the Holy Spirit to start singing with the amazing band on Sundays.
 So, I audio-recorded myself singing two or three songs and sent them to one of the pastors at church who was in charge of worship.

 Being pretty close friends, I also added a disclaimer to the recording: If you like it, great – – we can talk about next steps.
 If you don’t think it’s good, just delete it and we’ll pretend this never happened.
 Mmmkay?
 K.

 As it turned out, he liked the recording, and asked me to come to worship practice on a Thursday night.
 This was fantastic news for me, because I was able to practice in front of the band, which was already a larger crowd than I was accustomed to singing in front of, and also because another friend was scheduled to sing that week as part of the rotation, so I was able to shadow and learn from her.

 They asked me to join in on that Sunday’s worship, and I was willing because I had the other woman there as my crutch.

 Fast forward a couple weeks, and it was my turn to sing with the band.
 As the female lead.